Antelope Canyon: Geology

 Antelope Canyon was formed by the erosion of Navajo Sandstone due to flash flooding and other sub-aerial processes.
 Rainwater, especially during monsoon season, runs into the extensive basin above the slot canyon sections, picking up speed and sand as it rushes into the narrow passageways.
 Over time the passageways eroded away, deepening the corridors and smoothing hard edges to form characteristic "flowing" shapes.

 Tourism and sightseeing

 Antelope Canyon is a popular location for sightseers, and a source of tourism business for the Navajo Nation.
 It has been accessible by tour since 1983 by Pearl Begay Family and 1997, when the Navajo Tribe made it a Navajo Tribal Park.
-Besides the Upper and Lower areas, there are other slots in the canyon that can be visited, such as the Rattle Snake Canyon, Owl Canyon, Mountain Sheep Canyon which is also part of the same drainage as Antelope Canyon.
+Besides the Upper and Lower areas, there are other slots in the canyon that can be visited, such as the Rattle Snake Canyon, Owl Canyon, and Mountain Sheep Canyon which is also part of the same drainage as Antelope Canyon.

 Photography within the canyons is difficult due to the wide exposure range (often 10 EV or more) made by light reflecting off the canyon walls.